 Book Vouchers

-If you are enrolled in courses and you aid exceeds your charges, you will be able to use your excess aid to purchase books at the CFK Bookstore.
+If you are enrolled in courses and your aid exceeds your charges, you will be able to use your excess aid to purchase books at the CFK Bookstore.
 You can use up to $600 (or $900 if you are a Nursing student).

 Students wishing to use their CFK Book Voucher must have their schedule and student ID number ready.

-Students in the Lower Keys should visit the bookstore on the Key West Campus to save shipping charges.
+Students in the Lower Keys should visit the bookstore on the Key West Campus to save on shipping charges.

 The new bookstore can be accessed by going to: bkstr.com/cfkstore/home